 - Maintenance visits are a couple of times a year for many clients

-The American Academy of Dermatology notes that lighter peels are often done in a series to get the results people want.
+The American Academy of Dermatology in the United States notes that lighter peels are often done in a series to get the results people want.

 Combining Chemical Peels With Other Skin Ritual Treatments